 Occupational/Physical Therapy Services

 The AIU offers occupational and physical therapy services to school districts.
 The primary goal of the related service is to ensure that students are able to access their educational curriculum and environment.
 Therapists promote access by helping students attain optimal occupational and/or physical performance in their student roles.
 This is done through therapeutic intervention as well as collaboration with the IEP team.
 The AIU’s licensed occupational and physical therapists work within the school setting, and services are related in the Individuals with Disabilities Education Act (IDEA).
-These services are included in the student’s IEP to support the achievement of the IEP goals.
 The AIU also offers occupational and physical therapy screenings and consultation for regular education students in accordance with the Americans With Disabilities Act.
-Small and large group in-service presentations are also available to districts in the topic areas of transfers and mobility, fine motor techniques and sensory integration.
+Small and large group in-service presentations are available to districts in the topic areas of transfers and mobility, fine motor techniques and sensory integration.

 Adapted Recreational Educational Consultant